American Solidarity Party: 2022

 Dr. James G. Hanink ran again for governor of California in 2022.
 He received 10,110 votes.

 Dr. Mark A. Ruzon ran as a write-in candidate for U.S. Senate in California, receiving 206 votes.

 Desmond A. Silveira ran as a write-in candidate for California Secretary of State, receiving 235 votes.

 Erskine L. Levi ran for U.S. Congress as a write-in candidate in California's 31st congressional district, receiving 17 votes.

 Dr. Jacqueline Abernathy ran for governor of Texas as a write-in candidate, receiving 1,326 votes.

 Solidarity National Committee member Dr. Tyler Martin ran for governor of Nebraska.
 Nebraska does not report write-in votes separately.

-Oliver Black ran for U.S. Congress in Washington's 3rd congressional district. receiving 451 votes.
+Oliver Black ran for U.S. Congress in Washington's 3rd congressional district, receiving 451 votes.

-The party endorsed Democratic candidate and And Campaign co-founder Pastor Chris Butler for U.S. Congress in Illinois's 1st congressional district.
-He was elimination in the Democratic primary, receiving 3,707 votes.
+The party endorsed Democratic candidate and AND Campaign co-founder Pastor Chris Butler for U.S. Congress in Illinois's 1st congressional district.
+He was eliminated in the Democratic primary, receiving 3,707 votes.

-The Utah state party endorsed Independent Senate candidate Evan McMullin in the 2022 Utah Senate Election.
-He was also endorsed by the Democratic Party and received 272,477 votes.

 2024

 Presidential election

-For the 2024 election, the American Solidarity Party will be on the ballot in Arkansas.
+On June 2, 2023, Peter Sonski won the nomination of the party for President of the United States.
+The primary was conducted by an online members' vote.
+The vice presidential nominee, Lauren Onak, was selected by Sonski before the national convention in early July in Plano, Texas, and she was formally nominated there.
+The party was on the ballot in Arkansas, Alaska, Hawaii, Florida, Louisiana, Mississippi, and Ohio.
+Additionally, the American Solidarity Party had approved write-in status in California, Colorado, Connecticut, Delaware, Georgia, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Maine, Maryland, Massachusetts, Michigan, Minnesota, Missouri, Nebraska, New Hampshire, New Jersey, New York, North Dakota, Oregon, Pennsylvania, Rhode Island, Tennessee, Texas, Utah, Vermont, Washington, West Virginia, Wisconsin, and Wyoming.

+U.S. Senate elections

+California

+Dr. Mark Ruzon ran for the 2024 United States Senate elections in California.
+Statewide polling indicated that he is an underdog in the race.
+In California's top-two system, all candidates regardless of party affiliation run together, and the top two proceed to the November election.
+On the Super Tuesday primary election, Ruzon received 13,429 votes, equal to 0.2%, placing 23rd out of 27 candidates on the ballot.

+Texas

+Analisa Roche ran as a write-in candidate in the 2024 United States Senate election in Texas.
+She received 1,492 votes (0.01%).

+U.S. House of Representatives District 31 in California

+Erskine Levi Jr. ran for Congressional District 31 in California, participating in a candidate forum to discuss housing, climate, war and peace.
+He did not proceed past the first round of the blanket primary, placing 9th out of 10 candidates with 1,166 votes, or 1.2%.